 What can I do?Try to ensure that they are getting enough to eat and drink.
 Make sure they are in a comfortable, upright position and encourage self-feeding whenever possible, try demonstrating or placing food on a spoon to jog their memory.
 Choose foods that they love to stimulate appetite.
 Soft foods may be easier to chew and swallow and you can thicken soups and liquids with cornflour to help them go down.
 Alternate mouthfuls with sips of fluid to keep them hydrated.
 If swallowing is a problem, seek medical help because it can lead to chest infections and choking.

 Incontinence issuesMany people may lose control of their bladder and sometimes their bowels in the later stages of dementia.
 This may happen occasionally or can be a constant problem.
-It is not directly caused by the dementia but infections, constipation, medication or simply being unable to remember how to express their toileting needs can lead to accidents occurring.

 What can I do?If your loved one develops problems with continence then set a toileting schedule, monitor bowel movements and ask your doctor to refer you for help.
 A continence advisor or community nurse or local continence can advise and help with getting incontinence pads and other aides.

 There are lots of different care options that can help you at this difficult time, and the HomeTouch team are happy to help.
 We can provide you with advice and support, and help you to find a top quality carer in your local area.